lijierr/ReadTrim/README.md

 # Archive

-This repo was archived, please use [ReadTrim](https://github.com/jlli6t/ReadTrim.git) instead
+This repo was archived, it has been integrated into [ReadTrim](https://github.com/jlli6t/ReadTrim.git).

 # FastQC